Decommissioned Shipping Containers

-AS IS is a designation for decommissioned shipping containers from transport.
-This designation means that the shipping container is sold in its current state, as is, without warranties or modifications.
-The term “AS IS” indicates that the shipping container may have various defects, visible or hidden damages, wear, or damage.
+AS IS is the designation for decommissioned shipping containers from transport.
+This designation means that a maritime container is sold in its current state, without warranties or modifications.
+The designation “AS IS” indicates that a shipping container may have various defects, visible or hidden damage, wear or deterioration.

 What are decommissioned shipping containers?

 Decommissioned shipping containers are containers that no longer serve their original purpose – transporting goods by sea.
-After several years of use, these containers are retired from active service but can still be used for various purposes.
-This is an ecological and economical way to extend the life of these robust and durable containers.
+After several years of use, these containers are retired from active service, yet they can still be utilized for various purposes.
+This is an ecological and economical way to extend the lifespan of these robust and durable containers.

-Storage: Decommissioned containers are ideal for storing materials, tools, machinery, and other items.
-Thanks to their sturdy construction, they provide a secure and dry environment.
+Storage: Decommissioned containers are ideal for storing materials, tools, machinery and other items.
+Thanks to their solid construction, they ensure a safe and dry environment.

 Construction: Containers can be used as building elements for various structures.
-Popular examples include container homes, which are affordable, quickly implementable, and eco-friendly.
+Popular examples include container homes, which are cost-effective, quickly implemented and ecological.

 Mobile offices and workshops: With minimal modifications, a decommissioned shipping container can be converted into a mobile office or workshop.
-These containers can be equipped with electrical wiring, air conditioning, and other necessary features.
+These containers can be equipped with electrical installations, air conditioning and other necessary elements.

 Condition of decommissioned containers: There are three standard categories for decommissioned shipping containers: